 Marcus Schindler, Head of Parts Manufacturing Gerhard Schubert GmbH Verpackungsmaschinen: "We have been using 3D printing since 2014 and produced 20,000 parts in this way in 2017.
 In addition to design advantages, shorter delivery times are also an advantage.
 The need for on-demand deliveries, which takes time due to production in the plant and transport to the customer, continues to increase over time.
 The aim is to place the production of individual components at the place of use itself, using a printer that is controlled by us, so that the customer has the component when he needs it".

 The properties of the components also change.
 Wolfgang Sedlak, Technical Manager Tool Design Gerhard Schubert GmbH Verpackungsmaschinen: "Many parts can be integrated into a complex system.
 Attachment points for cylinders, vacuum channels, etc. Today, things are possible that were not possible in the past, such as drilling around corners."
 In this way, individual solutions can be created which reduce the number of components, material and time.
 It also simplifies the exchange of parts and accelerates work processes.

 Packaging machines are used to make bulk goods suitable for transport.
 High-quality medical technology as well as works of art are packed in bespoke containers.
 Here, 3D printing can provide valuable services, for example by taking the dimensions using a 3D scanner and then calculating the corresponding support points for safe transport using 3D CAD technology.
 At the same time, the packaging can wrap the product precisely.
 In general, such additive packaging is lighter, cheaper, less material-intensive and yet more stable than anything created conventionally.

-To explore all the options available with additive manufacturing and to understand its related process steps, take part to Formnext Conenct from 10 – 12 November 2020.
+To explore all the options available with additive manufacturing and to understand its related process steps, take part in Formnext from 16 – 19 November 2021.